 - Your IT department is a money sink in constant need of hardware replacements

-Most importantly, if your software is decades old, you definitely have (or soon will) a hard time keeping it running.
+Most importantly, if your EHR or other medical software is decades old, you definitely have (or soon will) a hard time keeping it running.
 All due to the lack of experts that know how to maintain a legacy healthcare solution, the increasingly growing costs of hardware upkeep and replacement, and the system’s inability to cope with increased workloads.

-Given all that, there are only two realistic scenarios — you can either go for a legacy healthcare system upgrade or keep on trying to preserve the old infrastructure.
+Given all that, there are only two realistic scenarios — you can either go for a healthcare IT legacy system support or rearchitect the software infrastructure.

 Rebuilding vs. maintaining a healthcare legacy system